Myself (song)

 "Myself" is a song written, produced, and performed by Canadian rapper Nav, originally released to SoundCloud and YouTube on January 12, 2016.
 It was officially released as the lead track from his self-titled debut mixtape on February 24, 2017 before being released as the second and final single on April 11 that same year.
+A music video was released on March 22, less than a month prior to its official release.